 If you overlap and it creates too dark of a finish, luckily glaze is forgiving and you can wipe it off with a damp paper towel before it dries.

-Before adding pillows or cushions, wait for it to dry overnight so the finish is as hard as possible!
+Before adding pillows or cushions, wait for the glaze to dry overnight so the finish is as hard as possible!

 Finishing Touch Rope Wrapped Chain

-If you’ve made over the porch swing to driftwood gray, then you may want to create the total coastal effect by wrapping the chain in rope.
+If you’ve made over the porch swing to driftwood, then you may want to create the total coastal effect by wrapping the chain in rope.

 Of course I have a full tutorial on that as well, CLICK HERE.